drrlvn/arch-installation-guide/README.md

 # Arch Linux installation guide

 So you want to install Arch Linux but got lost in the Wiki.
 This is a quick guide for installing a basic system.
-It is far from being feature-complete, as it makes some basic assumptions, such as that you don't install Arch Linux side by side with another operating system, and that you wish to use BTRFS as your root partition.
-This guide also assumes that you have an Intel CPU.
+It is far from being feature-complete, as it makes some basic assumptions.

+## Assumptions
+1. You want to use the entire disk for Arch Linux without dual-booting another operating system.
+1. You use either a physical or a virtual x86 64 bit machine which is capable booting in either BIOS or EFI mode.
+1. Use you an Intel CPU.
+1. Your desired root filesystem is BTRFS.

 ## The steps